JeffWDH/PHP-WWW-Counter/README.md

 All of these except for datafile are optional and have defaults defined in the index.php file.

-The data file must be pre created and writable by the web server user.
+The data file must be pre created and writable by the user the web server processes run as.

 Example:
 ```